cjeannoel2005/SSP-store-sales-project-/TechnicalDesign/TechnicalDesign.md

 ## Entity relationship diagram

 Using mermaid, i have create an ERD using crows foot notation which will show you the connection between the entities of the website. use the following [link](/TechnicalDesign/assets/entity-relationship-diagram.md) to access a picture of the ERD created for this program.

+## Table of field descriptions for each entity